feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response is factually accurate and correctly identifies Algiers as the capital of Algeria, perfectly meeting the validation criteria."
+#> [1] "The response is factually accurate and directly answers the question by stating that Algiers is the capital of Algeria, meeting all specified criteria."
 ```

 #### Example 2: Content Length and Style Validation